yixqiao/term-shortcuts/README.md

 - Command arguments
   1. `s -a lg "ls | grep"`
   2. `s lg -i desktop` searches for files matching the pattern "desktop" ignoring case
-- Use history
+- Use previous command
   1. `echo hello`
-  2. `s -a e -p` sets shortcut "e" to the previous command
+  2. `s -a e !!` sets shortcut "e" to the previous command
   3. `s e` should echo hello
 - Save directory
   1. Go into any directory